-The Uptime Infrastructure Monitor DataStore is first linked to a database during the installation process, and contains important historical performance data that is collected.
-Linking the DataStore to a new database results in lost data unless you properly migrate your data to the new database.
+The up.time DataStore is first linked to a database during the installation process, and contains important historical performance data that has since been collected.
+Linking the DataStore to a new database will result in lost data unless you properly migrate your data to the new database.
 As such, changing the DataStore's database should be done only after some consideration and planning.

-In cases where you would like to migrate the database (for example, from the default Uptime Infrastructure Monitor MySQL implementation to Oracle) or move the DataStore to a different system from the Monitoring Station, you must modify the aforementioned database values in the uptime.conf fil e.
+In cases where you would like to migrate the database (for example, from the default up.time MySQL implementation to Oracle) or move the DataStore to a different system from the Monitoring Station, you will modify the aforementioned database values in the uptime.conf file.
 Note that the modification of these values is one of a series of steps.
-Refer to the Uptime Knowledge Base for more information on migrating your DataStore.
+Refer to the up.time Knowledge Base for more information on migrating your DataStore.